Saulkrasti: Skulte fishing port

 The port is currently being funded from European Fisheries and European Regional Development Funds for over 5 million lats for construction of two new piers and a warehouse complex.
 With the completion of these constructions, the port will have completed reconstruction started in 1997.
 Currently one of the pier has been completed and work is under way to finish the warehouses by 2010/11.

 Education

 Saulkrasti high school (Saulkrastu vidusskola) was attended by 360 pupils in 2008/2009 and employed 38 teachers in 2007/8.

 Zvejniekciems high school (Zvejniekciema vidusskola) was attended by 395 pupils in 2008/2009 and employed 27 teachers.

 Vidzeme Music and Art school (Vidzemes jūrmalas Mūzikas un mākslas skola) was established in 1968 as Zvejniekciems Children Art school (Zvejniekciema Bērnu mūzikas skola).
 The school started its Art department in 1995 and was renamed to its current name in 1997.
 The school had 288 student in 2008.
 Students participated in several competitions and some of their work has been shown in international exhibitions.

-Pre-school educational establishment "Brownie" (Pirmsskolas izglītības iestāde „Rūķītis”) had 160 children and employed 22 teachers in 2008.
+Pre-school educational establishment "little gnome" (Pirmsskolas izglītības iestāde „Rūķītis”) had 160 children and employed 22 teachers in 2008.